How People in the B Corp Community and Others Can Contribute to Those in Need During COVID-19 Crisis.

 Support a small business.

 Economic downturns hit small businesses the hardest, and there’s never been a better time to use our power as consumers to support the companies who need it the most.
-Remember small and mid-size businesses as you stock up on household supplies, and shop directly on their website whenever possible.
+Remember small and mid-size businesses as you stock up on household supplies, and shop directly on their website whenever possible like this large online catalog for janitorial and cleaning supplies.
 Share your favorite small brands on social media.
 If your favorite business is currently closed because of COVID-19, they may offer digital gift cards online that you can buy now and use later.

 The most vulnerable members of our communities are in greater need than ever, but volunteering has become much more complicated.
 Visit your favorite organization’s website to explore opportunities to give your time online, or send a monetary donation if you can.

 “COVID-19 has made it a bit difficult to organize events, to volunteer, and to make a meaningful impact while maintaining appropriate ‘social distance.’
 The great news is that you can still volunteer!
 There are a ton of opportunities for anyone with a computer, internet and/or a phone that can be meaningful and done from home.
 I have put together a small top 10 list of things to do to volunteer while quarantined.” — Thomas Moran, Teadora.

 Be mindful at the grocery store.

 It’s an understandable urge to stock up during uncertain times, but it’s leading to shortages in grocery stores.
 Next time you go shopping, consider buying only the standard amount of food and essentials needed for your household and leave some behind for your fellow shoppers.
 Bear in mind that some families on public assistance, such as WIC and SNAP, can buy only program-eligible products and can’t be flexible with their purchases when shelves are empty.